the mountains of Great Basin

 Grand Canyon National Park is a classic road trip destination all on its own.
 Mainly because I mean, it’s the Grand Canyon!
 This western part of the U.S. was made for vacations and road trips.

-Also, there’s an abundance of things to do.
+Also, there’s a variety of things to do.
 From the simplest things – like visiting all the viewpoints on the South Rim to more vigorous activities like hiking or riding horses down into the canyon.

 This region of northern Arizona is also home to some of the finest national forests in the country and even other national park sites such as Walnut Canyon National Monument with its cliff dwellings, the amazing volcano at Sunset Crater National Monument and a glimpse into past civilizations at Wupatki National Monument.